 At Edgware Road the Hammersmith & City Line, Circle Line and District Line trains use the former Metropolitan Railway station.
 The totally separate Bakerloo Line station with the same name is a short walk away across busy road junctions.

 At Paddington the Hammersmith & City Line trains (and Circle Line trains travelling to / from Hammersmith) use the suburban platforms (numbers 15 & 16) which are part of the mainline railway station and totally separate from the other underground lines.
-These platforms are partly in open air and many First Great Western and Heathrow Express / Connect trains can be seen from them.
+These platforms are partly in open air and the mainline trains operated by Great Western Railway / Heathrow Express / TFL Rail can be seen from them.

 At Hammersmith the Hammersmith & City (and Circle) Line trains use the former Metropolitan Railway station which remains largely as built in 1868.
 A short walk away across some busy roads is the former District Railway station which nowadays is used by District & Piccadilly Line trains and has been modernised with its main entrance now inside a shopping centre.